-- Land Acquisition The District has acquired 224,227 acres of land for the protection of water quality, flood protection and floodplain management, natural systems, and water supply; and for public access and recreation.
-Future acquisition plans are noted in the Springs Restoration and Protection strategic priority. - Restoration and Lands Management Ongoing activities include prescribed burns, planting longleaf pine seedlings, erosion control, improving site access, and managing and maintaining more than 80 public recreation sites and more than 75 miles of public access roads. - Perdido River Paddling Trail Project The District will construct improvements at five recreation sites within the Perdido River WMA.
-Improvements consist of construction of camping shelters; road work; bank protection; and installation of ramps, composting toilets, signs, and campsite amenities.
+- Land Acquisition The District has acquired more than 224,000 acres of land for the protection of water quality, flood protection and floodplain management, natural systems, and water supply; and for public access and recreation.
+Future acquisition plans are noted in the Springs Restoration and Protection strategic priority. - Restoration and Lands Management Ongoing activities include prescribed burns, planting longleaf pine seedlings, erosion control, improving site access, and managing and maintaining public access sites and roads. - Perdido River Paddling Trail Project NRDA is funding improvements within the District's Perdido River WMA consisting of construction of camping shelters, road work, and streambank protection.
 This work will complement comparable projects to be completed on other lands along the Perdido River owned by Escambia County and The Nature Conservancy.

-- Environmental Resource Permitting (ERP) The ERP program integrates stormwater management and treatment and wetland permitting.
+- Environmental Resource Permitting (ERP) The ERP program integrates stormwater management and wetland permitting.
 Implementation of the program improves and protects multiple watershed and wetland functions including water quality, fish and wildlife habitat, flood protection, shoreline stability, and aquifer recharge. - Wetland Mitigation In accordance with section 373.4137, F.S., the District assists the Florida Department of Transportation (FDOT) in developing wetland mitigation for transportation infrastructure development in areas not covered by private mitigation banks or where private mitigation banks are unable to provide appropriate credits.
 In the process, wetland resources and functions are protected and restored on a larger watershed scale.
 Activities include an In-Lieu Fee Program, the Sand Hill Lakes Mitigation Bank, and various individually permitted projects.
-Mitigation is supported by Land Acquisition and Management, ERP, and the SWIM Program. - Data Collection and Analysis To evaluate freshwater inflows from the Intercoastal Waterway and the Gulf County Canal that may be affecting St. Joseph Bay.
+Mitigation is supported by Land Acquisition and Management, ERP, and the SWIM Program. - Data Collection and Analysis To evaluate freshwater inflows from the Intracoastal Waterway and the Gulf County Canal that may be affecting St. Joseph Bay.